anonyco/SPromiseMeSpeedJS/README.md

 ```

 # API
-PromiseMeSpeed gives you one and only one new global on the window object: `window.SPromise`. `window.SPromise` is the exact same as the native `window.Promise` as documented by MDN EXCEPT:
+SPromiseMeSpeed gives you one and only one new global on the window object: `window.SPromise`. `window.SPromise` is the exact same as the native `window.Promise` as documented by MDN EXCEPT:

 1. It is called without the `new` operator.
 1. It has a `window.SPromise.isPromise` method you can use to determine if something is a promise.